AdobeDocs/experience-manager-64.de-DE/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

          * **Seiten**

-            Wählen Sie eine Liste der Seiten aus.
+            Wählen Sie eine Liste von Seiten aus.
 Use `+` to add more entries and the up/down buttons to adjust the order.
       * **Optionen für die Suche**

          * **Starten in**